elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 ### Description

 The analysis of single-cell sequencing data frequently requires the integration and comparative examination of data stemming from various experiments.
-Combining datasets to gain a broader perspective or comparing results from distinct experiments, navigating the intricacies of data integration, harmonization, and interpretation is essential for extracting meaningful insights from single-cell sequencing data.
+Combining datasets to gain a broader perspective or comparing results from distinct experiments, navigating the intricacies of data integration, harmonisation, and interpretation is essential for extracting meaningful insights from single-cell sequencing data.
 This section addresses these considerations and provides solutions to facilitate the effective analysis and interpretation of integrated data, allowing researchers to draw comprehensive conclusions from diverse experimental sources.

 ### Considerations